-Iconic psychotherapist and bestselling author Esther Perel deconstructs the complex system of relationships, evolution of sexuality, and how listening to stories from others help us navigate our own relationships during her profound Interactive Keynote, “The Future of Love, Lust, and Listening,” at the 2018 SXSW Conference.
+Iconic psychotherapist and bestselling author Esther Perel deconstructs the complex system of relationships while following her one perennial truth: the quality of your relationships is what determines the quality of your life.
+Perel takes us on an anthropological exploration of the heart from the evolution of sexuality and dating to how listening to stories from others help us navigate our own relationships during her profound Interactive Keynote, "The Future of Love, Lust, and Listening," at the 2018 SXSW Conference.

 Relationships are going through a complicated cultural shift.
 The norms are changing quickly and rules must be made as we go.
 Historically, the social hierarchy made the decisions for us surrounding relationship roles from defining the caretaker to the breadwinner.
 Now the monumental shifts in modern society are shredding the pages of these antiquated rulebooks and leaving an open, unwritten labyrinthine path for the future of relationships.

 "At this moment, we have unraveled this system and created a world of options and choices and unprecedented freedom.
 But as a result we have to negotiate everything – it's all up for grabs."

 Unpacking this conundrum, Perel puts it into context by exploring the history and evolution of relationships, identifying the key components in recent cultural shifts including sexuality and equality, and the balancing of two sets of fundamental human needs – change and stability.
 "Reconciling our need for security and adventure, and love and desire, in one relationship has become one of the great challenges."